 Sayid found the weapons that they kept locked up in the Commons, and they were off.

-She was the first up, noticed the power was still out—of course, this remote section of the country was practically wilderness area and nobody would be fixing the power lines here until spring, if then.
+She was the first up, noticed the power was still out—of course, this remote section of the country was practically wilderness area, and nobody would be fixing the power lines here until spring, if then.

 “They said backup could take a while due to the snow from last night.
 Winds are still a little strong,” Lacy said.
-“But they hoped to make it out this morning.”
+“But they hoped to make it out this morning.

 Sayid nodded and set about a plan for the day.
 He and Lacy would check all the cabins again, look for footprints, that sort of thing.
 They’d stick around for when help would arrive.
-Ryan and Greer were to go to the fish ladder site and check things out.
+Charlie and Ingrid were to go to the fish ladder site and check things out.
 Husky’s head still hurt, so Sayid ordered him to stay in the Commons, take some Tylenol, and write a report about the events from yesterday.
 What’s more, everyone got a handgun today.

 It was amazing how the snow was melting today.
 Drifts as high as five feet were still piled against the shaded cabins back at the research site, but down in the valley near the Brule, the snow had diminished to just a few inches in places, green grass appearing at the lowest elevations.